-The symbolic ligurian focaccia recipe from Genoa!
-Unique and inimitable Focaccia bread that real foodies eat with coffee and cappuccino
+In love with Ligurian focaccia recipe from Genoa?
+Let’s discover the unique and inimitable Focaccia bread that real foodies eat with coffee and cappuccino!

-History and traditions of the real focaccia bread from Genoa
+History & traditions of the real Ligurian focaccia

 Luigi Tommaso Belgrano, in his work “On the private life of the Genoese People” of 1866, tells us that already in 1392 in the inventory of a baker’s goods, there was an indication of “pala una magna pro fugacis“, that is referring to a large shovel needed to introduce into the oven a product perhaps not contained in a pan, but cooked directly on the oven surface: the Italian bread focaccia from Genoa.